-By way of comparison, refurbishment costs for a fire-damaged single-occupancy flat in a development adjacent to Callow Mount had reached £13,000.
+For instance, the cost of repairing a fire-damaged single-occupancy flat in a nearby complex had reached £13,000.

-The Callow Mount pilot project in Sheffield was a success story on many levels.
-In addition to avoiding any budgetary or time over-run, the entire retrofit (forty-six one-bedroomed, and one two-bedroomed flats plus the non-residential ground floor space) was completed whilst the building remained occupied; not a single tenant had needed to be relocated whilst the work was carried out.
+On many counts, the Callow Mount pilot project in Sheffield was a success.
+In addition to avoiding any budgetary or time overruns, the whole refit (46 one-bedroom and one two-bedroom flat plus the non-residential ground floor space) was finished while the building was still inhabited; not a single tenant had to be relocated during the work.

 Lakanal House Fire – 3 July 2009

-The inquest into the Lakanal House fire lasted for ten weeks.
-The jury found that numerous opportunities were missed to carry out safety checks at the building.
+The investigation into the Lakanal House fire lasted ten weeks.
+The jury discovered that multiple opportunities to conduct building safety checks were overlooked.

-At its conclusion, the Coroner, Judge Frances Kirkham, contacted the then Communities Secretary, Sir Eric Pickles, Southwark and the London Fire Brigade with a number of recommendations including that landlords consider fitting fire sprinkler systems to their properties.
+Following the conclusion of the investigation, the Coroner, Judge Frances Kirkham, emailed the then Communities Secretary, Sir Eric Pickles, Southwark, and the London Fire Brigade with several suggestions, including that landlords install fire sprinkler systems in their properties.

 Wise After the Event